 4914>by Fariz Ismailzade and Jason Pellmar The year of 1999 began with President Heydar Aliyev falling ill.
 The unexpected two-week bronchitis treatment of President Aliyev in Turkey raised a number of questions, including uncertainties over leadership succession and the political stability of the republic and of the Caucasus as a whole.
-These all reflected on […]
+These all reflected on the security of the planned […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.